hl-valdemar/honeylang/notes.md

   ```
   This should be a good learning experience

-- Semicolons probably not needed (just look at odin)
+- Semicolons not needed (just look at odin!)

+- No variable shadowing!

 - Strong typing!